-As I shared the warm air of a small subway car with at least 100 other people standing shoulder to shoulder, I looked up at my hand grasping the slick plastic handle.
-I wondered how many people had touched that handle since it had last been washed.
+As I shared the warm air of a small subway car with at least 100 other people standing shoulder-to-shoulder, I looked up at my hand grasping the slick plastic handle.
+I wondered how many people had touched that handle since it had been washed.
 Then I wished I had a tissue or some sort of barrier to use.
 And that's when I thought of the Gryp.
 A reusable tissue, made of something durable that I could bring with me every day and wash easily.
 The gears started turning.

-For our initial Gryp prototypes, we hand sewed each one and punched a grommet through for a keyring to attach.
-They were really hard to sew, but we managed to make a handful of decent ones and gave them to the neighbors in our apartment complex.
+For the initial Gryp prototypes, I hand sewed each one and punched a grommet through for the keyring hole.
+They were really hard to sew, but after a bunch of pricked fingers I started to get the hang of it.
+After testing them out, I gave some out to the neighbors in my apartment complex.
+Then I passed them out to friends, family and coworkers.
 They loved them, but also broke them one by one.
 The sewing would start to unravel and the grommets all fell out.
-They looked super ugly when people showed us their used ones.
-So we got back to the drawing board.
+They looked awful after just a few months of use.
+So, I got back to the drawing board.

-Feel free to email us at email@example.com
+Feel free to email me at email@example.com